eddelbuettel/samples-rmarkdown-metropolis/README.md

 [RMarkdown](http://rmarkdown.rstudio.com/)-driven LaTeX
 [Beamer](https://en.wikipedia.org/wiki/Beamer_(LaTeX)) presentation.

+### Note

+If you are interested in this, you probably want to look at the [binb](https://github.com/eddelbuettel/binb) package which implements Metropolis (and more) directly from RMarkdown.

 ### About

+_NB: This dates mostly from 2016.
+For a more recent and more complete alternative, see [binb](https://github.com/eddelbuettel/binb)._

 For the last two or so years, I have been using [mtheme](https://github.com/matze/mtheme) (and/or a local variant I called